wanglf19/scCapsNet_mask/README.md

-## scCapsNet-mask: an automatic version of scCapsNet
+## scCapsNet-mask: an updated version of scCapsNet with extended applicability in functional analysis related to scRNA-seq data

 This repository contains the official Keras implementation of:

-**scCapsNet-mask: an automatic version of scCapsNet**
+**scCapsNet-mask: scCapsNet-mask: an updated version of scCapsNet with extended applicability in functional analysis related to scRNA-seq data**

 **Requirements**